ganaidu707/Web-Scrapping/README.md

 # Web_scrapping

-#This use BeautifulSoup module
+#This is using BeautifulSoup python module

 #It has done for 2 html sources

-# i). on sample.hmtl file
+#i). on sample.hmtl file
-# ii). on Real time website
+#ii). on Real time website

+#Result will be stored in a CSV file